morepath/morepath/doc/building_large_applications.rst

 Let's change gears and talk about customization now.

-Imagine a scenario where a particular customer wants *exactly* core app, really, it's perfect, but then ... wait for it ... they actually need a minor tweak.
+Imagine a scenario where a particular customer wants *exactly* core app.
+Really, it's perfect, exactly what they need, no change needed, but then ... wait for it ... they actually do need a minor tweak.

 Let's say they want an extra view on ``Repository`` that shows some important customer-specific metadata.
 This metadata is retrieved from